FarazHmd/C_programming_Uni/README.md

 .
 .
 .
-This projects developed by C Language
+This projects developed in C Language